Parliamentary.ai

 Overview

-This Supply and Appropriation (Anticipation and Adjustments) Bill authorizes government spending for the financial years ending 31 March 2020 and 31 March 2021.
-It adjusts previously authorized spending for 2019-20 and provides a "vote on account" – provisional funding – for 2020-21, allowing the government to continue operating while the full budget is finalized.
+The Supply and Appropriation (Anticipation and Adjustments) Bill authorizes government spending for the financial years ending 31 March 2020 and 31 March 2021.
+It adjusts previously authorized spending for 2019-20 and provides a "vote on account" for 2020-21, essentially a preliminary budget allocation until the full budget is approved.

 Description